alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 #### Medical History

-Patient medical history includes key information such as the time since PAH diagnosis, aetiology of disease, and pre-existing comorbidities.
-Details of prior PAH treatments are also recorded.
+Patient medical history includes key information such as the time since PAH diagnosis, aetiology of disease, and comorbidities.
+Names of prior PAH treatments are also recorded.
 These variables provide clinical context for interpreting treatment response and disease progression across the trial period.

 | ![](history.jpg) |
 |:--:|